 What if I have to go to the bathroom?

-Well, friend… you’re going to have to do like the animals do and do it out in the woods!
+Well, friend… you’re going to have to do like the animals and do it out in the woods!

+In all seriousness, “going” outside is part of the hiking experience, though every trail is different.
+There are some places that are popular and crowded and may have bathrooms along the trail.
 But once you’re off the beaten path, heading behind a tree to do your business is pretty standard.
 It’s a good idea to hike with toilet paper and plastic bags so you can pack out any trash or waste.

 Will animals attack me?

 Many hikers worry about animals of all sorts, and while it’s important to be aware of them, these critters are mostly more afraid of you than you are of them.

 Still, taking proper precautions goes a long way toward ensuring that everyone’s safe.
 You can warn bears you’re coming by singing, talking loudly, or regularly calling out “Hey, bear!” so you don’t startle them on the trail.
 If you’re hiking in an area with rattlesnakes, you’ll want to keep an eye on the ground to ensure you don’t run into any unexpected slitherers.
 No matter where you’re hiking, the ranger or service person on duty may have additional information about the animals around and the steps you need to take to avoid interfering with or scaring them.